tchoi8/handmadecomputer/Dumpling/readme.md

 As a man carries a tray of freshly wrapped dumplings from the kitchen to replace an empty sheet, the woman behind the counter informs him they're running low on vegetable dumplings.

 She then scoops a few milk-white packets out of the pot.
-I wonder if it might be my order...
+I wonder if that might be my order...

 ![](https://farm1.staticflickr.com/691/20286546343_58ed41741b_b.jpg =300x)